arkency/posts/posts/2017-04-02-reliable-notifications-between-two-systems.md

 1. System A does something in a SQL transaction
 2. System A saves info in an internal queuing system running based on the same SQL DB
 3. System A commits DB transaction.
-4a.
-System A (another thread or process) takes jobs from the internal queuing system and sends them to system B. or
+4. a) System A (another thread or process) takes jobs from the internal queuing system and sends them to system B.

+    or

-4b.System A (another thread or process) takes jobs from the internal queuing system and moves them to the external queuing system, where system B takes them from.
+    b) System A (another thread or process) takes jobs from the internal queuing system and moves them to the external queuing system, where system B takes them from.

 In this case, we save jobs info about what we want to notify external system about in the same SQL DB we store application state in.
 We can safely commit or rollback both of them together.